mlange-42/modo/docs/docs/src/guide/features/reexports.md

 ---

-In Mojo🔥, package-level re-exports (or rather, imports) can be used to flatten the structure of a package and shorten import paths for users.
+In Mojo🔥, package-level re-exports (or rather, imports) can be used to flatten the structure of a package and to shorten import paths for users.

 Modo🧯 can structure documentation output according to re-exports by using `exports: true` in the config, or flag `--exports`.